-The Council holds £28.578m of units in property funds that have been classified as Fair Value through Profit and Loss, however the Council has elected to use the 5 year override as allowed by CIPFA (and the Government) to allocate to Fair Value through Other Comprehensive Income, therefore any gains or losses on prices will be taken to the Financial Instrument Revaluation Reserve.
+The Council holds investment units in property funds that have been classified as Fair Value through Profit and Loss, however the Council has elected to use the 5 year override as allowed by CIPFA (and the Government) to allocate to Fair Value through Other Comprehensive Income, therefore any gains or losses on prices will be taken to the Financial Instrument Revaluation Reserve.
+A loss of £0.469m was recognised in 2020/21 in relation to the Council's holding in the property funds..

-A general shift of 5% in the general price of units (positive or negative) would have resulted in a £1.429m gain or loss in the Financial Instrument Revaluation Reserve.
+A general shift of 5% in the general price of units (positive or negative) would have resulted in a £1.405m gain or loss in the Financial Instrument Revaluation Reserve.